altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 When the simulation is launched, the current Linux terminal will become the Simics CLI and the Serial console will pop up.
 To start the simulation enter **"run"** command in the Simics CLI.

-#### Exercise NAND Boot Mode under HPS Baseline System Example Design 2.0 Environment
+#### Exercise NAND Boot Mode under HPS Baseline System Example Design Framework

-It is assumed that the instructions at [Simulation Setup under HPS Baseline System Example Design 2.0](#simulation-setup-under-hps-baseline-system-example-design-20) section have been already executed.
+It is assumed that the instructions at [Simulation Setup under HPS Baseline System Example Design Framework](#simulation-setup-under-hps-baseline-system-example-framework) section have been already executed.

 The **runsimics.sh** script need to be called, providing the (**nand**) boot mode and the location of the binaries used to boot from NAND as parameters.